 48. Compensation

-(1) Sections 11(1), (3) and (4) and 12 of the Town Planning Act apply with all necessary changes to land in the redevelopment area as if —
+(1) Part 11 Divisions 1 and 2 of the Planning and Development Act 2005, and sections 184(3) and (4), 187 and 188 of that Act, apply with all necessary changes to land in the redevelopment area as if —

-(a) the redevelopment scheme were a town planning scheme under that Act;
+(a) the redevelopment scheme were a planning scheme under that Act;

-(b) the Authority were a local government or a responsible authority under that Act; and
+(b) the Authority were a responsible authority under that Act; and

-(c) in section 12(3) of that Act, the word “amended” were substituted for “altered or revoked by an order of the Minister under this Act”.

-(2) Where under the redevelopment scheme any land is reserved, zoned or classified for a public purpose, Part V (other than sections 36A, 37 and 37A) of the Metropolitan Scheme Act applies with all necessary changes as if —

-(a) the land were reserved for a public purpose under the Metropolitan Region Scheme;
+(c) in the case of land reserved, zoned or classified under the redevelopment scheme for a public purpose, the land were reserved for a public purpose under a planning scheme.

-(b) references in that Part to the Commission and the Scheme were references to the Authority and to the redevelopment scheme respectively; and

-(c) in section 36(1)(b) of that Act, “amended” were substituted for “varied, amplified or revoked by the Commission”.
+[(2) repealed]

-(3) Compensation is not payable under an Act as applied by subsection (1) or (2) if payment has been made for the same or substantially the same injurious affection under that Act as in operation otherwise than as applied by this section.
+(3) Compensation is not payable under the Planning and Development Act 2005 as applied by subsection (1) if payment has been made for the same or substantially the same injurious affection under that Act as in operation otherwise than as applied by this section.

 (4) If a claim for compensation has been made but not disposed of before the appointed day and is one that might have been made under this section the claim may be continued after the appointed day as if it had been made under this section.

 [Section 48 amended by No. 14 of 1996 s.
-4.]
+4; No. 38 of 2005 s.
+15.]

 Part 6 — Financial provisions